Cultural Futurist & Speaker on Identity, Power, and the Future of Self-Leadership

 With nearly two decades of experience in human-centered strategy and product development — including leadership at SPANX and Nordstrom — she bridges the interior work of identity with the external architecture of sustainable success.

-We are living through a civilizational identity shift — and most people don't have language for what they're feeling.
+We are living through a major shift in how we define success, identity, and power — and most people don't have language for what they're feeling.

 For nearly 400 years, humanity has operated under what Tiffany calls the Performance Era — a civilization organized around institutions, social contracts, and the belief that strong structures would protect the individual.
-What Tiffany has researched reveals a shift towards individual sovereignty as the organizing principle of the next era.
+What Tiffany has researched reveals a shift towards self-led decision-making and identity-driven leadership as the organizing principle of the next era.
 By 2026–2030, across technology, sociology, and systems thinking, identity is becoming economic capital.
 The women who understand this transition and do the inner work now will lead what comes next.

 Leadership conferences, cultural festivals, and media platforms worldwide